Daethyra/Splunk-DVWA/README.md

-# Security Incident Detection and Response with Splunk
+# Incident Detection with Splunk

 A Docker-based virtual lab for cybersecurity training, focused on configuring a Splunk Indexer and Damn Vulnerable Web App (DVWA) with a Splunk Forwarder.
 The setup provides an easily redployable environment ideal for aspiring penetration testers and incident responders.